A Night at the Opera (Queen album): Overview

 The album has been affiliated with progressive rock, pop, heavy metal, hard rock and avant-pop.
 It contains a diverse range of influences including folk, skiffle, British camp and music hall, jazz and opera.
 Each member wrote at least one song: Mercury wrote five of the songs, May wrote four, and Taylor and Deacon wrote one song each.
 The closing track was an instrumental cover of "God Save the Queen", the British national anthem, for which May was credited as the arranger.

 For their first two albums, much of Queen's songwriting combined contemporary progressive rock and heavy metal, which led to a "Led Zeppelin meets Yes" description of the band.
-However, starting with Sheer Heart Attack, Queen began drawing inspiration from their everyday lives, and embraced more mainstream musical styles, a trend which A Night at the Opera would continue.
+Starting with Sheer Heart Attack, Queen began drawing inspiration from their everyday lives, and embraced more mainstream musical styles, a trend which A Night at the Opera would continue.
 Lyrical themes ranged from science fiction and fantasy to heartbreak and romance, often with a tongue in cheek sense of humour.
 The Winnipeg Free Press noted that the group blended "clever, often poignant lyrics with attractively-arranged melodies".

 Side one

+"Death on Two Legs"

 "Death on Two Legs" is considered to be Mercury's hate letter to Queen's first manager, Norman Sheffield, who for some years was reputed to have mistreated the band and abused his role as their manager from 1972 to 1975.
 The lyrics refer to "blood-sucking leeches" and "decaying sewer rats".
 Though the song never makes direct reference to him, after listening to a playback of the song at Trident Studios around the time of the album's release, Sheffield sued the band and the record label for defamation, which resulted in an out-of-court settlement, but also confirmed his connection to the song.
 Executives at EMI were unsure that the song was a good idea, May was unsure about the lyrics and felt bad that Mercury was singing it, but ultimately realised it was the songwriter's final choice as to what should be sung.
 As with "Bohemian Rhapsody", most of the guitar parts on this song were initially played on piano by Mercury, to demonstrate to May how they needed to be played on guitar.
 During live performances, Mercury would usually rededicate the song to "a real motherfucker of a gentleman", although this line was censored on the version that appeared on their Live Killers album in 1979.
 Other than on the live album, he said it was dedicated to a "motherfucker I used to know".
 "Death on Two Legs" remained on the setlist until, and well into, The Game Tour in 1981, and was then dropped.
-However, the piano introduction was played occasionally during the Hot Space and Works tours.
+The piano introduction was played occasionally during the Hot Space and Works tours.